markgw/uh-nlp2021/docs/week1/index.md

 >>> def print_box(content: Any, box_char: str = '#') -> None:
 ...     # Note the combination of a type hint and a default value ...     # Also note how the type of the return value is specified.
-...     # The return type is None because we return nothing.
+...     # Here, the return type is None because we return nothing.
-...     content = str(content) # We said content can be Any, so let's make it a string first ...     width = 4 + len(content)
+...     content = str(content) # We said content can be Any, so let's cast it into a string first ...     width = 4 + len(content)
 ...     print(box_char * width)
 ...     print(box_char, content, box_char)